 A first term commissioner, Professor Sarah Cleveland (USA) is the Louis Henkin Professor of Human and Constitutional Rights and faculty director of the Human Rights Institute at Columbia Law School.
 She is currently a member of the UN Human Rights Committee, the US member of the Venice Commission, and former counsel to the US State Department legal adviser.
 She also serves as coordinating reporter of the American Law Institute’s project on the Restatement (Fourth) of the Foreign Relations Law of the United States.

-Roberto Garretón is currently serving his second term as Commissioner following his election in 2008 and re-election in 2013.
+Roberto Garretón is currently serving his third term as Commissioner following his election in 2008 and re-election in 2013 and 2018.
 He is a Chilean human rights lawyer.
 He is a former member of the United Nations Working Group on Arbitrary Detention and former UN Special Rapporteur on the Situation in the Democratic Republic of Congo.
 He is also former Ambassador of Chile to the on behalf of international and interamerican institutions of human Rights.
 During the military dictatorship in Chile he was Legal Director for the Vicaría de la Solidaridad, the more important institution for defense human rights of this country.

 Professor César Landa is serving his first term as Commissioner following his election in 2013.
 He is the Dean of the Faculty of Law at the Pontifical Catholic University of Peru.
 He is a Professor of Constitutional Law, both at the Catholic University and the National University of San Marcos.
 Prior to this, Processor Landa was the President of the Constitutional Court of Peru (2006), during which time he was responsible for a range of important jurisprudence.
 He served as a Judge on the Constitutional Court.
 He has also served as an Ad-Hoc Judge on the Inter-American Court of Human Rights (2003).
 Professor Landa has published many books and articles, focusing in particular on the issues of fundamental rights, constitutional jurisdiction, human rights and human rights systems.